theogbrand/multimodal-reasoning-PRM-finetuning/slides.md

 - They struggled with the complex UIUX of Concur.
 - The error recovery was not robust enough.

-Most promising frameworks tried:
+Most promising multimodal-multi-agent frameworks tried:
-- Microsoft Magenta One, Claude Computer Use, Browser Use variants with Gemini
+- Microsoft Magenta One, Claude Computer Use, Browser Use/Browserbase variants

 ---
 layout: default